rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex1.md

 This section of the project will serve to locate the study area and to identify the information available in the region.
 You are interested in the distribution of weather stations that offer hourly precipitation data in the counties selected for the study.
-Moreover, you want to include the altitude profile of the counties of interest, in order to look at possible correlations between precipitation and terrain altitude.
+Moreover, you want to include the topography (altitude) of the counties of interest, in order to look at possible correlations between precipitation and terrain altitude.
-You should generate a map of the counties of interest, the active weather stations within them, and the Digital Terrain Model (DTM) of the region.
+You should generate a map of the counties of interest, the active precipitation stations (hourly values, active in 2017) within them, and the Digital Terrain Model (DTM) of the region.

 ### Load the vector layers corresponding to the counties of interest